 "That's a real feather in Homer Glen's cap," added Hopkins, a retired teacher from Plainfield.
 "If you want a view of the skies as clear as you'll get here, you'd have to drive about 75 miles away, down I-55.
-For a community so close to Chicago to achieve that designation is Mike Giannoni looks through a telescope during the ing will be needed at intersections after 159th Street is widened.
+For a community so close to Chicago to achieve that designation is

+Mike Giannoni looks through a telescope during the stargazing event hosted at Trantina Farm on Friday, June 10, in Homer Glen.
+PAUL BERGSTROM/22ND CENTURY MEDIA now over how much lighting will be needed at intersections after 159th Street is widened.
 We're also concerned about the light coming from the new warehouses in Lockport, right over there on Gougar Road.
 In Homer Glen, we don't want and won't accept the kind of light pollution you see in Chicago and some of these other towns."